Action-Sufficient Goal Representations: Method: Actor-Based Goal Representations and Approximate Action Sufficiency

 We now show that learning a low-level policy formulated in this way through minimizing actor NLL naturally induces action-sufficient $\phi$.
 Detailed proofs are provided in Appendix~\ref{app:actor_representations_proof}.

-In Section~\ref{sec:action_sufficiency}, we defined the conditional KL risk (Eq.~\eqref{eq:kl_risk}) as the fundamental quantity to minimize for optimal control.
+In Section~\ref{sec:action_sufficiency}, we defined the conditional KL risk in Eq.~\eqref{eq:kl_risk} as the fundamental quantity to minimize for obtaining the optimum low-level policy.
 The following lemma connects this theoretical risk to our tractable training objective.

-Crucially, the entropy term $H(A\mid S,G)$ is fixed by the environment and data distribution; it is irreducible with respect to optimization.
+Crucially, the entropy term $H(A|S,G)$ is determined by the joint law $P $ established in Section~\ref{sec:action_sufficiency} and is irreducible with respect to optimization.
 Therefore, minimizing the actor NLL $\mathcal L_{\mathrm{act}}(\theta,\phi)$ is equivalent to minimizing the conditional KL risk $\mathcal R(\pi_\theta;\phi)$.
-By combining Lemma~\ref{lem:actor_nll_kl} with the risk decomposition in Proposition~\ref{prop:decomposition}, we obtain our main theoretical result: \emph{achieving near-optimal NLL guarantees that the learned representation is approximately action-sufficient}.
+By combining Lemma~\ref{lem:actor_nll_kl} with the risk decomposition in Proposition~\ref{prop:decomposition}, we obtain our main theoretical result: \emph{achieving near-optimal Actor NLL guarantees that the learned representation is approximately action-sufficient}.